Dark Knight Tank Rotation, Openers, and Abilities — Endwalker 6.4

 This opener counts on auto-attacks from the boss to break.
 If the shield will not break on pull, you can adjust either by simply removing the first cast, or by pushing back until after the first .
 The first option will cause you to waste 800~1200 mana due to overcap and may cause you to lose a cast of depending on killtime.
 The second option delays and pushes 1-2 hits out of buffs.
 It also requires some additional adjustment in replacing the weave with and then replacing an cast with Salted Earth.
 Overcapping mana is usually better in full uptime fights with no chance to re-align the cooldown of Living Shadow with buffs; delaying Blood Weapon is typically better when there is some sort of intermission or the end of the encounter before the second or third use of Living Shadow.

 Pulling withis not recommended because it delays .
-If you must use Unmend, insert it about one second before the pull begins to account for travel time and do the opener as usual.
+If you must use Unmend, use it about one second before the pull begins to account for travel time and use your Tincture afterward, and then proceed with the opener as usual.

 Dark Knight Single-Target Priority/Rotation

 Following the opener, Dark Knight's single-target rotation is mainly repeatedcombos while keeping an eye on resources and building toward your next burst window.
-These burst windows will differ slightly from your opener according to your resources and available cooldowns.
-It is important to use your offensive cooldowns as soon as they are available so that they will not come out late against a punctual buff provider and eventually miss buffs entirely.
+These burst windows resemble the opener with Blood Weapon delayed until just after Living Shadow, no early Edge of Shadow cast before the GCD after Living Shadow, and potentially 1-2 more Bloodspillers according to how much Blood you have saved up beforehand.
+Tinctures should be used after the GCD following Delirium if available.
+It is important to use your offensive cooldowns as soon as they are ready so that they will not come out late against a punctual buff provider and eventually miss buffs entirely.

 GCD and Combo Management